Vis4Sense/student-projects/2023-2024/readme.md

 Jianwen
 1. progress ...
+   - finished 2 user interviews, established concrete project plan.
+   - finished initial project code structure
-2. question and difficulty ...
+3. question and difficulty ...
+   - how to extract model components from text code?
+   - how to control the trggering of preview updates?
-3. next step ...
+5. next step ...
+   - combine extension's user interatcion with code comments generation
+   - figure out user's preference of visualizations and previewing contents

 Hongye
 1. progress: